 Increasingly, people are looking for more natural approaches to help relieve painful conditions instead of relying on medications.
-Acupuncture has no side effects and can be helpful for all types of pain, regardless of what is causing the pain or where the pain is located.
+Acupuncture can be helpful for all types of pain, regardless of what is causing the pain or where the pain is located.
 Some studies have shown the pain relief it provides can last for months.